top of page

 • Gypsum or Calcium Sulfate

 Sulfur is contained in organic matter such as manure and compost, and if you regularly apply organic matter such as compost or manure to your garden, keep in mind that organic sulfur must be mineralized to the inorganic sulfate anion before it can be taken up by crops.
-The decomposition of organic materials and the resulting sulfur release varies greatly, as this is a biological process and is affected by temperature, moisture, aeration and particle size.
+The decomposition of organic materials and the resulting sulfur release vary greatly, as this is a biological process and is affected by temperature, moisture, aeration, and particle size.
 This process also produces some acidity in the soil.
 Remember that the lower the pH number, the more acidic it's considered.
 Garlic grows best in soils with a pH between 6-7.

-Sulfate fertilizer sources like ammonium, potassium and calcium sulfate will provide readily available sulfate to a garlic crop.
+Sulfate fertilizer sources like ammonium, potassium, and calcium sulfate will provide readily available sulfate to a garlic crop.
 The drawback of these materials is that this form of sulfate can leach through the soil profile quickly after application.
-While it is possible to leach sulfate, research in Minnesota has demonstrated that sulfate can carry over in medium- to fine-textured soils and be in the soil profile that fall and even the year following application.
+While it is possible to leach sulfate, research in Minnesota has demonstrated that sulfate can carry over in medium- to fine-textured soils and be in the soil profile that fall and even year following application.
 Fall application of sulfate can provide available sulfur to the crop the following year.

 When Elemental sulfur is applied to the soil, throughout the growing season, soil microbes convert the elemental sulfur into sulfate-sulfur for season-long feeding.
 Size matters!
 The smaller the size of elemental sulfur particles, the easier it is for the microbial population to oxidize it into sulfate-sulfur